 By Christopher B. Dolan

-Christopher B. Dolan is the owner of Dolan Law Firm, PC.
+Christopher B. Dolan is the owner of the Dolan Law Firm, PC.
+Mari Bandoma Callado is a Senior Associate Attorney based in our Oakland CA office.
 We serve clients throughout the San Francisco Bay Area and California from our offices in San Francisco, Oakland and Los Angeles.
-Email questions and topics for future articles to: firstname.lastname@example.org.
-Each situation is different, and this column does not constitute legal advice.
+Email questions and topics for future articles to: email@example.com.
+Each situation is different and this column does not constitute legal advice.
 We recommend that you consult with an experienced trial attorney to fully understand your rights.